etchteam/offline-ux/src/offline-workflow.md

 or become a messy process for developers.
 If it does we'd be risking future errors creeping in, or the offline experience becoming too costly to keep in place.

-By adding an automated build step into the workflow, we can reduce service worker startup times and automate generating caches at build time to avoid manual effort and human error.
+By adding an automated build step into the workflow, we can **reduce service worker startup times** and automate generating caches at build time to **avoid manual effort and human error**.

-## Problems with the current workflow
+## The current workflow

-The [implementation so far](/versioning-offline-content.html) has two problems.
+Using the [implementation so far](/versioning-offline-content.html) we have two problems.

 Firstly, developers have to remember to call `workbox injectManifest` to update the precache, every single time.
 This might not seem like much, but it'd be easy